 Events

-At the annual conference of the Association for the Study of the Arts of the Present, Aarin presents on presence as a strategy for world-making, drawing from her archival film work and a multifaceted creative inheritance.
-Through clips from her films, she explores how attention, embodiment, and ritual become repeatable gestures of resilience that enable creative futures to emerge.
+At the annual conference of the Association for the Study of the Arts of the Present (October 22-25, 2025), Aarin presented on presence as a strategy for world-making, drawing from her archival film work and a multifaceted creative inheritance.
+Through clips from her films, she explored how attention, embodiment, and ritual become repeatable gestures of resilience that enable creative futures to emerge.

 Art on their Minds